Introduction from the Course Director

 Our in-house catering team will provide three meals a day within your residential house.
 Let us know if you have any specific dietary requirements or allergies at least 2 weeks prior to your arrival.
-The food was one of the talking points of the 2021 course!
+The food was one of the talking points of previous courses!

 Full-time students (7 nights)

-A 10% deposit will be required to confirm you booking on the course.
+A 10% deposit will be required to confirm your booking on the course.
 The balance will be due one month before the start of the course.

-(Part-time places will be offered later in the booking process.
-Prices in 2021 were:
+(Part-time places will be offered later in the booking process: